20 Future Stars Who Appeared on Friends

 13. Melora Hardin – Celia in “The One With The Stoned Guy” (February 16, 1995)

-On Friends: Hardin played one of Ross’ many exes, a colleague who gets attacked by Marcel but still wants the prudish paleontologist to talk dirty to her.
+On Friends: Hardin played one of Ross’s many exes, a colleague who gets attacked by Marcel but still wants the prudish paleontologist to talk dirty to her.

-Since Friends: Recurring roles on Monk and The Office have helped make Hardin a familiar face.
+Since Friends: Recurring roles on Monk and as Jan on The Office have helped make Hardin a familiar face.
 She’s also a talented musician and sang the national anthem before two NHL games in 2010.